inf123/yii2-gii-uikit-templates/README.md

-# yii2-gii-uikit-templates
+# Yii2 Gii UIKit Templates
-Gii code templates for UIKit
+UIKit templates for Gii based on the default Gii Bootstrap templates.